PauliusMacernis/KnowledgeBase/Python.md

 `jupyter notebook` - run it.
 If the default port 8888 is taken then the server will run on the next free port (incremented by 1), e.g. http://localhost:8888/ , then http://localhost:8889/ , then http://localhost:8890/ , etc.

+`jupyter nbconvert --to FORMAT mynotebook.ipynb` - convert notebook file from JSON (native ipynb format) to something else, e.g.: HTML, LaTeX, PDF, WebPDF, Reveal.js HTML slideshow, Markdown, Ascii, reStructuredText, executable script, notebook.
+For example, `pip install nbconvert` + `jupyter nbconvert --to html mynotebook.ipynb`. p.s.
+If you wish to install any package in conda that is not available in Anaconda distribution, such as the Airbase package, use `pip install ...` instead of `conda install ...`.
+More info on nbconvert: https://nbconvert.readthedocs.io/en/latest/usage.html

+.nbconvert may convert to slideshows too.
+Slides are full slides that you move through left to right.
+Sub-slides show up in the slideshow by pressing up or down.
+Fragments are hidden at first, then appear with a button press.
+You can skip cells in the slideshow with Skip and Notes leaves the cell as speaker notes.
+Test it: `jupyter nbconvert notebook.ipynb --to slides --post serve`

 Useful shortcuts: